-May, 1st is a national holiday and the celebration of spring.
+May 1st is a national public holiday and the celebration of spring.
 It is also called Labour Day "la fête du travail in French", spring and lily-of-the-valley.
 It also means time-off and a day when everything is closed… or almost!
 Here are some ideas of activities to do on this day-off near Paris.

 The Air and Space museum at Le Bourget is open on May 1st.
 It is an opportunity to discover the secrets of aviation.
 Admission to the permanent collection is free.
 Prepaid-pass and tickets are available for activities such as : Planète Pilote, aircraft simulation: airplanes and planetarium.
 Here is why the museum is a must-see!

 Stade de France is open to the public on May 1st.
 It includes a 1 hour tour which you can book on the official website of Stade de France.
 Follow the guide behind the scenes of this huge mythical venue and discover the changing rooms, wander onto the pitch and visit the stands…

 Wandering through « Vide-Greniers » (which literally means “emptying out the attics”) or fairs and large jumble sales is a must-do event!
 Come to browse, bargain and find great objects.
 Antiques in flea markets, second-hand articles in jumble sales, rare finds for collectors, you will find all sorts of merchandise, from kids clothes to bikes including kitchen utensils…

 Most of the cinemas in Seine-Saint-Denis are open on the first of May.
 Browse through the list of cinemas open in Seine Saint Denis.

 Most of the swimming pools in Ile-de-France are closed on the May 1st.
 In Northeastern Paris, Pailleron swimming pool in the 19th arrondissement and Georges Vallerey swimming pool at Porte des Lilas in the 20th arrondissement are open.